TMD or Temporomandibular Disorder

 - Locked jaw or limited opening of the mouth.

 Should you notice any of these symptoms of TMJ disorder, let The Carrollton Dentist know!
 Our family dentistry team can help advise you as to whether they indicate the presence of TMD and what sort of treatment is appropriate for you.

 If you don’t have any of these TMD symptoms, let’s keep it that way!
 There are some simple things you can do at home or work to prevent TMD from occurring in your jaw joints:

-If you are suffering from constant unexplained headaches, face pain, or jaw pain, the problem may be with your TMJ muscles.
+If you are suffering from constant unexplained headaches, the problem may be with your TMJ muscles.
 Call, text, or email Carrollton cosmetic dentist Dr. Melissa Rodriguez today for a TMD consultation.